-In fact, many SMB businesses are hopping on the BI bandwagon, especially as the prevalence of big data continues to rise.
-In fact, according to BetterBuys, this market is so popular that it is predicted to grow to $20 billion by 2019.
+You’re not the only one out there in search of such a solution.
+Many SMB businesses are hopping on the BI bandwagon, especially as the prevalence of big data continues to rise.
+In fact, according to Mordor Intelligence, the business intelligence industry is so popular that it is predicted to reach a value of USD 40.50 billion by 2026.

 Why use business intelligence tools?

-In this article, we will provide you with a rundown of the top 15 best Business Intelligence tools.
-Keep in mind: these all vary in robustness, integration capabilities, ease-of-use (from a technical perspective) and pricing.
+Keep in mind: these business intelligence tools all vary in robustness, integration capabilities, ease-of-use (from a technical perspective) and of course, pricing.

-MicroStrategy is a business intelligence tool that offers powerful (and high speed) dashboarding and data analytics which help monitor trend, recognise new opportunities, improve productivity and more.
-Users can connect to one or various sources, whether the incoming data is from a spreadsheet, cloud-based or enterprise data software.
+MicroStrategy is an enterprise business intelligence tool that offers powerful (and high speed) dashboarding and data analytics, cloud solutions and hyperintelligence.
+With this solution, users can identify trends, recognise new opportunities, improve productivity and more.
+Users can also connect to one or various sources, whether the incoming data is from a spreadsheet, cloud-based or enterprise data software.
 It can be accessed from your desktop or via mobile.
+Setup, however can involve multiple parties and some rather extensive knowledge of the application in order to get started.

 4. SAS Business Intelligence

 While SAS’ most popular offering is its advanced predictive analytics, it also provides a great business intelligence platform.
-It is self-service tool that allows to leverage data and metrics to make informed decisions about their business.
-Using their set of APIs, you are provided with lots of customisation options, and SAS ensures high-level data integration and advanced analytics & reporting.
+This well-seasoned self-service tool, which was founded back in the 1970s, allows users to leverage data and metrics to make informed decisions about their business.
+Using their set of APIs, users are provided with lots of customisation options, and SAS ensures high-level data integration and advanced analytics & reporting.
+They also have a great text analytics feature to give you more contextual insights into your data.

 5. Yellowfin BI